-A central log of all incidents and allegations of bullying is held by the Head teacher on CPOMs.
+A central log of all incidents and allegations of bullying is held on CPOMs.
 All staff must inform the Head teacher of allegations of bullying by completing the incident/s on CPOMs and marking it as 'Bullying'.
 It is important to indicate the action taken so this can be tracked.